Connect with us

 iOS 17.2 Release Date

-Apple hasn’t confirmed the iOS 17.2 release date, but it should arrive in December. iOS 16.2 and iOS 15.2 both arrived in mid-December, and that’s what we expect from iOS 17.2 right now.
+Apple hasn’t confirmed the iOS 17.2 release date, but it will arrive December. iOS 16.2 and iOS 15.2 both arrived in mid-December, and that’s what we expect from iOS 17.2 right now.

 iOS 17.2 Release Time